dimitri-nicolo/calico/master/security/threat-detection-and-prevention/anomaly-detection/customizing.md

 1. Click "Machine Learning" in the left-hand menu.
 1. Click the gear icon to the far right of the job you wish to copy and select "Clone job"

-Refer to the [Elasticsearch machine learning documentation] for more information on the configuration options for machine learning jobs.
+See the [Elasticsearch machine learning documentation] for more information on the configuration options for machine learning jobs.

 [Elasticsearch machine learning documentation]: https://www.elastic.co/guide/en/elastic-stack-overview/6.4/xpack-ml.html